attila-tamasi/pace-off-app/README.md

 ## Known gaps (intentional for MVP)

 - App Icon is empty — drop a PNG in to ship.
-- WatchConnectivity bridge for "Start Run from iPhone" is stubbed in `TodayView.startRun()`.
-Wire up `WCSession` in v1.1.
+- WatchConnectivity bridge for "Start Run from iPhone" is not wired.
+The Start Run button was intentionally removed from `TodayView` in this milestone — start the run on the Watch.
 - Live Activity for in-progress run is not yet implemented.
 - The widget shows status colors (green/amber/red) based on time-of-day only; it doesn't currently know if a run is "in progress" — that requires the WatchConnectivity bridge above.
 - No localization yet (English only).